vlad777442/adios2-transmission/QUICKSTART.md

 ## Troubleshooting

 **"Contact file not found"**
-- Make sure receiver is running first
+- Make sure you ran the sender first and copied `data-transfer.sst`
-- Check the path is correct when copying with scp
+- Verify the receiver is looking in the same directory (`build/` by default)

 **"Connection timeout"**
 - Check network connectivity: `ping clemson-host`